AdobeDocs/experience-manager-65.en/help/sites-deploying/mssl-replication.md

 ![chlimage_1-64](assets/chlimage_1-64.png)

-You must determine which user account is performing the replication.
+Determine which user account is performing the replication.
 When installing the trusted author certificate on the publish instance, the certificate is associated with this user account.

 ## Obtaining or Creating Credentials for MSSL {#obtaining-or-creating-credentials-for-mssl}